clockdiv/marionette-interface/README.md

 He was so kind to create an [issue on github](https://github.com/adafruit/Adafruit_BNO08x/issues/32) and also to write a note in the product page, but for our project we need another sensor.
 Adafruit has a [list of it's 9-DOF-sensors](https://www.adafruit.com/search?q=9-dof) as well as a [list of troublesome I2C sensors](https://learn.adafruit.com/i2c-addresses/troublesome-chips).

 “Can’t I just use SPI to connect the sensors?”, you may ask.
-Of course you could but you would need more cables (six in total) which makes the marionet more stiff and I would like to keep the simple Stemma plug’n’play connectors.
+Of course you could but you would need more cables (six in total) which makes the marionette more stiff and I would like to keep the simple Stemma plug’n’play connectors.
 Also I don’t know if Adafruit’s library reliably supports multiple BNO085 via SPI.

 Let’s have a look at the other sensors: